 The Biographical Sketches tab is meant to provide access to information about individual members of the Georgia Battalion.
 The most complete listing of them is in the 1985 Robert Davis article Georgia Battalion in the Texas Revolution.
 Davis based his list on that of Harbert Davenport’s 1939 article The Men of Goliad, which was also used by Kathryn Stoner O’Connor in her 1966 book The Presidio La Bahia del Espriitu Santo de Zuniga 1721 to 1846.

 On this website I’m focusing first on those members of the Georgia Battalion who avoided the massacre at Goliad and went on to fight at San Jacinto.
 The Davenport/O’Connor list names eight men who “left Ward’s command on the night of 21 March and escaped.”
-They were George Rounds, Allen Ingram, and M. K. Moses (from Wadworth’s Company); Joseph Andrews, Samuel Hardaway, L. T. Pease, and James Trezevant (from Bullock’s Company); and C. F. Hicks (from Tichnor’s Company).
+They were George Rounds, Allen Ingram, and M. K. Moses (from Wadsworth’s Company); Joseph Andrews, Samuel Hardaway, L. T. Pease, and James Trezevant (from Bullock’s Company); and C. F. Hicks [Charles Frederick Heck] (from Ticknor’s Company).

 On his list Davis uses ++ to indicate those men “who became separated from the Georgia Battalion during their retreat and escaped.”
-In addition to the eight already mentioned, there were eight more: H. Rodgers and John Lind (from Wadsworth’s Company); William Butler (from Bullock’s Company); Martin Moran, John Bright, and Reason Banks (from Winn’s Company); and Richard Rutledge and Joseph Tatom (from Tichnor’s Company).
+In addition to the eight already mentioned, there were eight more: Hugh Rogers and John Lind (from Wadsworth’s Company); William Butler (from Bullock’s Company); Martin Moran, John Bright, and Reason Banks (from Winn’s Company); and Richard Rutledge and Joseph Tatom (from Ticknor’s Company).

 Of these sixteen men, eight are recorded as making their way to Houston’s army and fighting at San Jacinto.
 The San Jacinto Museum of History has recognized five: Ingram, Lind, Hardaway, Banks, and Hicks.
 The three remaining to be recognized are M. K. Moses (possibly Maranassis or Manassas King Moses); Joseph A. W. Andrews (probably 1810-1843); and James Peter Trezevant (1815-1860).
 If there were other members of the Georgia Battalion who survived and fought at San Jacinto, I’m not aware of them.